pinedalaraaa/baybayin-ocr-rnn/README.md

 3. Run `rnn_training.py` program to train a neural network model using GRU RNN.
 Expect to receive a compressed file as output with .keras extension.

-4. Integrate the model with the tesseract-ocr's output as demonstrated in `test.py` program.
+4. Integrate the model with the program in `final.py` as demonstrated in `test_image.py` program.

-## HOW TO RUN
+## How to run the application

 1. Navigate to `original/` directory.

-2. Run `final.py` using Python/Python3.
+2. Run `final.py` using Python3.

-3. Region of Interest seen by the camera must at least be a plain background.
+3. The Region of Interest as seen by the camera must at least be a plain background.